Minimum Wage Regulations

 In November 2016, Arizona passed the Fair Wages and Healthy Families Act which requires employers provide paid sick leave.

-Arizona employers with 15 or more employees must allow employees to accrue up to 40 hours of earned paid sick time per year for every 30 hours worked.
-Employers with fewer than 15 employees must allow employees to accrue up to 24 hours of earned paid sick time per year for every 30 hours worked.Meal Breaks / Rest Periods
+Arizona employers with 15 or more employees must allow employees to accrue up to 40 hours of earned paid sick time per year at a rate of 1 hour of paid sick time for every 30 hours worked.
+Employers with fewer than 15 employees must allow employees to accrue up to 24 hours paid sick time at a rate of 1 hour of paid sick time for every 30 hours worked.Meal Breaks / Rest Periods

 Arizona law does not regulate or require employee breaks or lunch periods.
 However, if breaks are given, employers must follow the Federal requirement that when breaks of 20 minutes or less are given, they must be paid.
 If the employee is relieved of all duties, meal breaks of 30 minutes or more may be unpaid.Jury Duty